 Changes in the EAGLE barcoding template are covered with the CLC+ System.
 The system is always updated to the latest version of the template.
 Older versions are stored in the system and ingestions and extractions based on the older versions remain valid.
 Only if the EAGLE mapping is performed on an older version, it will not be possible to upload this older template but rather needs to be updated/transferred to the latest version.

-Generic workflow
+Ingestion and extraction workflow

 The key steps required in the development of an ingestion and extraction are: